timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER V-HEALTH PROFESSIONS EDUCATION/Part B-Health Professions Training for Diversity/Part B-Health Professions Training for Diversity.md

     * With respect to any Federal amounts received by a center of excellence and available for carrying out activities for which a grant under this part is authorized to be expended, the center shall, before expending the grant, expend the Federal amounts obtained from sources other than the grant, unless given prior approval from the Secretary.

 #### (i) Authorization of appropriations
-* There are authorized to be appropriated to carry out this section—

-  * (1) $50,000,000 for each of the fiscal years 2010 through 2015; and
+* To carry out this section, there is authorized to be appropriated $23,711,000 for each of fiscal years 2021 through 2025.

-  * (2) and such sums as are necessary for each subsequent fiscal year.

 ### §293a.
 Scholarships for disadvantaged students
 #### (a) In general